Back

 This was to determine if the problem we are solving is a UI issue, a trust issue, or a more systemic design flaw.

-• Behavior signals so if the adoption is low then users are defaulting selecting to original payment mode option
+• Understanding Behavior signals - so if the adoption is low then users are defaulting selecting to original payment mode option rather than "My Wallet Option"

-• Operations teams input through interview highlighted the patterns in refund-related calls and user complaints about refund getting delayed
+• Operations teams insights through interview highlighted the patterns in refund-related calls and user complaints about refund getting delayed.

 • UX audit of the existing screen highlighted content hierarchy, accessibility/scanning, persuasion gaps.